psu13/mutable-hakyll/posts/yoneda-speedrun.md

 Category theory, and the Yoneda lemma, it it turns out, is mostly about the arrows.

-I have broken with well established tradition in the mathematical literature and mostly spelled out names for clarity rather than engaging in the strange and random abbreviations that I see in most category theory texts.
+I have broken with well established tradition mathematical writing and mostly spelled out names for clarity rather than engaging in the strange and random abbreviations that I see in most category theory texts.
 The general fear of readable names in the mathematical literature is fascinating to me, having spent most of my life trying to